Soli Sorabjee

 Soli Jehangir Sorabjee, AM (9 March 1930 – 30 April 2021) was an Indian jurist who served as Attorney-General for India from 1989 to 1990, and again from 1998 to 2004.
 In 2002, he received the Padma Vibhushan for his defence of the freedom of expression and the protection of human rights.

 Early life

-Soli Jehangir Sorabjee was born on 9 March 1930 in Bombay to a Bahai family.
+Soli Jehangir Sorabjee was born on 9 March 1930 in Bombay to a Parsi family.
 He studied at Bharda New High School, Mumbai and St. Xavier's College, Mumbai and Government Law College, Mumbai, and was admitted to the bar in 1953.
 At Government Law College, he was awarded the Kinloch Forbes Gold Medal in Roman Law and Jurisprudence (1952).

 Career

 In 1971, Sorabjee was designated a senior advocate of the Bombay High Court.
 He served as Solicitor-General of India from 1977 to 1980.
 He was appointed Attorney-General for India on 9 December 1989 up to 2 December 1990, and then again on 7 April 1998, a post he held until 2004.

 In March 2002, Soli Sorabjee received the Padma Vibhushan for his defence of the freedom of expression and the protection of human rights.
 During The Emergency (1975-1977), Sorabjee provided legal services to political prisoners.
 He later worked on the Citizen's Justice Committee which represented the 1984 anti-Sikh riots victims pro bono.

 In March 2006 he was appointed an honorary member of the Order of Australia (AM), "for service to Australia-India bilateral legal relations".

 Sorabjee was involved in several precedent-setting cases concerning the interpretation of the Constitution of India.
 Sorabjee and Fali Nariman assisted the petitioner's counsel in Kesavananda Bharati v.
 State of Kerala, which restricted Parliament from altering the "basic structure" of the Constitution.
 As Solicitor-General, he was a member of the government's legal delegation in Maneka Gandhi v Union of India, which held that Article 21 of the Constitution promulgated the right of personal liberty.
 He was also involved in S. R. Bommai v.
 Union of India, which imposed restrictions on President's rule, and I.R.
 Coelho v.
 State of Tamil Nadu, which held that laws passed under the Ninth Schedule of the Constitution are not exempt from judicial review.
 He appeared in the case of B.P.
 Singhal v.
 Union of India, in which the Supreme Court held that state governors could not be dismissed without due cause.
 He aided the petitioner in Shreya Singhal v.
 Union of India, which targeted restrictions on online speech in the Information Technology Act, 2000.